-Directions: Take Hwy 101 to Hwy 1 at Leggett, go south on Hwy for 14.6 miles 1 to M.P.
+Directions: Take Hwy 101 to Hwy 1 at Leggett, go south on Hwy 1 for 14.6 miles to M.P.
 90.91.
 Take Usal Road (4WD may be required at times) north 9.5 miles to Usal Beach Campground and the southern Sinkyone trailhead.
-Access to Jackass Creek is limited to foot traffic only from either here or the Bear Harbor trailhead (see site 1-400) in the north.
-Maintenance of roads to Jackass Creek ceased when the area became a State Park Wilderness.
+Access to Little Jackass Creek is limited to foot traffic only from either here or the Bear Harbor trailhead (see site 1-400) in the north.
+Maintenance of roads to Little Jackass Creek ceased when the area became a State Park Wilderness.
 Contact Sinkyone State Park to discuss access.

-Land Access: Very limited, foot access only
+Land Access: Very limited.
+Foot traffic only.

-On-Water Limitations: Bear Harbor is not improved.
-Shallow draft vessels only.
-Nearest launch is Shelter Cove or Noyo Harbor.
+On-Water Limitations: Nearest launch is Shelter Cove or Noyo Harbor

-Facilities, Staging Areas, Command Posts, Available Equipment: Small unimproved State Parks campground at Usal Creek.
+Facilities, Staging Areas, Command Posts, Available Equipment: Small unimproved campground at Usal Creek.